 First and foremost, we hope that you and your loved ones are safe and healthy.
-We have received questions from parents about if and how COVID-19 will affect camp here.
-We know this pandemic has been stressful to many and recognize that socializing and interacting with peers can be a healthy way for children to cope with stress and connect with others, particularly after spending quite a bit of time at home.
-After careful thought and planning, we are excited to let you know that we plan to resume camp while following CDC considerations to protect campers, families, and our community.
+This pandemic has been stressful to many, and we recognize that socializing and interacting with peers can be a healthy way for children to cope with stress and connect with others, particularly after spending quite a bit of time at home.
+After careful thought and planning, we are excited to let you know that we will be offering summer camp this year while following CDC considerations to protect campers, families, and our community.
 Camp will run from the week of June 14th through July 30th, with no camp the week of July 5th.
 Numbers will be limited, and we will add people onto a waiting list once the camp is full.
 Registration will open this month, and it will be posted on our social media accounts when that opens.

 The health and safety of our campers and staff remain our highest priority.
 Below, you will find a summary of actions we are taking to help ensure we are lowering COVID-19 risk as much as possible.
 We are:

 - Intensifying cleaning and disinfection practices within our facilities and premises.

 - Keeping campers in small groups of 10 kids and 1 counselor and spacing them out by physically distancing during activities.

 - Limiting the number of items that are shared or touched between campers and staff by having materials that are specific to each camper, and not sharing high use things like art and craft supplies.
 Any items that are shared will be disinfected between use.